kilroy-code/distributed-security/README2.md

     verification for operational robustness and ease of key management

-    In this use case, parties A and B using encryption and signatures are no longer are exposed to the internal key/personnel management of the counterparty.
+    In this use case, parties A and B using encryption and signatures are no longer exposed to the internal key/personnel management of the counterparty.
-    Individual key holders at party A or B can be added or removed locally without forcing key exchange between A and B.  Each party internally, however, can associate signing and decryption with a specific actor; there are no shared keys.
+    Individual key holders at party A or B can be added or removed locally without forcing key exchange between A and B.  Each party internally, however, can associate signing and decryption with a specific actor; individuals do not share personal keys.

  *  Creating key pairs in traditional PKI environments is "easy"; securing and